The Complete Guide to Enterprise Content Marketing Strategy

 Understanding your buyer personas and content needs

 Before you write a single piece of content, you need to understand exactly who you're writing for and what challenges they face throughout their journey.
-Enterprise B2B buyers typically fall into one of two broad categories – executives who care about an array of business KPIs, and practitioners who are responsible for implementation and will actually use your solution daily.
+Enterprise B2B buyers typically fall into two broad categories: executives who care about business KPIs and strategic outcomes, and practitioners who are responsible for implementation and will actually use your solution daily.

 Each persona has different pain points, priorities, information needs, and concerns during their evaluation process.
 Start by conducting comprehensive research to develop detailed buyer personas.
 Interview your sales team about common objections and questions prospects ask.
 Speak with customer success about how customers initially discovered and evaluated your solution.
 Talk directly with current customers about what information influenced their decision to purchase.

 Ask specific discovery questions: